tripglass/jaipuroxy/README.md

 ## Stack

 Base technologies are Node & TypeScript.
 API is built on express & tsoa, proxy calls use axios and the Google GenAI SDK.
-Testing with vitest.
+Logging is done with pino, testing with vitest.

 ## Run Local